Music of Italy: Venues, festivals and holidays

 There is not a great deal of native Italian Christmas music.
 The most popular Italian Christmas carol is "Tu scendi dalle stelle", the modern Italian words to which were written by Pope Pius IX in 1870.
-The melody is a major-key version of an older, minor-key Neapolitan carol "Quanno Nascette Ninno".
+The melody is a major-key version of an older, minor-key Neapolitan carol "Quanno Nascette Ninno" of Alphonsus Liguori.
 Other than that, Italians largely sing translations of carols that come from the German and English tradition ("Silent Night", for example).
 There is no native Italian secular Christmas music, which accounts for the popularity of Italian-language versions of "Jingle Bells" and "White Christmas".

 The Sanremo Music Festival is an important venue for popular music in Italy.
 It has been held annually since 1951 and is currently staged at the Teatro Ariston in Sanremo.
 It runs for one week in February, and gives veteran and new performers a chance to present new songs.
 Winning the contest has often been a springboard to industry success.
 The festival is televised nationally for three hours a night, is hosted by the best-known Italian TV personalities, and has been a vehicle for such performers as Domenico Modugno, perhaps the best-known Italian pop singer of the last 50 years.

 Television variety shows are the widest venue for popular music.
 They change often, but Buona Domenica, Domenica In, and I raccomandati are popular.
 The longest running musical broadcast in Italy is La Corrida, a three-hour weekly program of amateurs and would-be musicians.
 It started on the radio in 1968 and moved to TV in 1988.
 The studio audience bring cow-bells and sirens and are encouraged to show good-natured disapproval.
 The city with the highest number of rock concerts (of national and international artists) is Milan, with a number close to the other European music capitals, as Paris, London and Berlin.